 ADLM endorses public-private efforts to maintain, improve, and expand newborn screening programs.

-Keep up with fast-moving news and policy actions affecting clinical laboratories and use our tools to act on grassroots campaigns.
+Keep up with fast-moving news and policy actions affecting clinical laboratories and the healthcare field and use our tools to act on grassroots campaigns.

 ADLM identifies priority issues for members and communicates the association's positions to policymakers through research-based position statements.